simonmichael/hledger/hledger/doc/commands.m4.md

 # shows transactions added since last print --new on this file
 ```
 This assumes that transactions added to FILE always have same or increasing dates,
 and that transactions on the same day do not get reordered.
+See also the [import](#import) command.

 The print command also supports
 [output destination](#output-destination)